-Sensitive Security Information (SSI) - A category of information that requires protection because public disclosure would be detrimental to the security of transportation.
+Sensitive Security Information (SSI) - Sensitive Security Information (SSI) is information that, if publicly released, would be detrimental to transportation security as defined by Federal regulation 49 C.F.R. part 1520.
+A category of information that requires protection because public disclosure would be detrimental to the security of transportation.
 SSI is considered Sensitive But Unclassified (SBU).
 Civil penalties are assigned for unauthorized disclosure of SSI.
 Classified national security information is subject to more stringent handling requirements.
 Criminal penalties can be incurred for unauthorized release of classified national security information.
+Although SSI is not classified information, there are specific procedures for recognizing, marking, protecting, safely sharing, and destroying SSI.
+Documents covered as SSI include, but are not limited to, contract plans and specifications, submittals, shop drawings, Requests for Information (RFIs), contract revisions, system drawings, system manuals, software documentation, training documents and materials operation and maintenance manuals and system codes.